Proximity Sensors

 Battery powered LCD electronic counter special

-Battery powered LCD counter at a great price. $28.95 each
+Battery powered LCD counter at a great price. $34.95 each

-Fargo Controls proximity sensors are of the highest quality, durability & repeatability to meet today's tough industrial requirements.
+Proximity sensors detect the presence of objects without physical contact.
+Since 1983 Fargo Controls’ proximity sensors have been of the highest quality, durability & repeatability to meet today's tough industrial requirements.
 We provide a wide range of proximity sensors to meet all types of applications.

-Proximity sensors detect the presence of an object without physical contact.
-Typical applications include the control, detection, position, inspection and automation of machine tools and manufacturing systems.
-They are also used in the following machinery: packaging, production, printing, plastic molding, metal working, food processing, etc.
+Typical applications include the detection, position, inspection and counting on automated machines and manufacturing systems.
+They are also used in the following machinery: packaging, production, printing, plastic molding, metal working, food processing, etc

-To speak with an application engineer please call (732) 389-3376
+To speak with an application engineer please call (732) 982-2247

-Inductive Sensors Detection of metallic objects
+Detection of metallic objects

 AC, DC; 2, 3 and 4 wire

-Tubular, Rectangular & Ring Shapes
+Tubular, Rectangular & Ring Shaped

 Pre-wired or Quick Disconnect Connectors